Last update π

 Pivoting converts taxonomy table which rows contain each taxon identified in every sample to table with rows of unique taxa with columns representing samples and values of abundances per sample.

-ssu_pivot = pivot_taxonomic_data(ssu, normalize=None, rarefy_depth=None)
+ssu_pivot = pivot_taxonomic_data(ssu_filled)

 ssu_pivot.head()

-4. Remove low prevalence taxa¶
+4. Remove low prevalence taxaΒΆ

 The cutoff selected here is 10 %, which means that all taxa which do not appear at least in 10 % of all the samples in the taxonomy table will be removed.
+This doees not refer to low abundance taxa within single samples.

-ssu_filt = prevalence_cutoff(ssu_pivot, percent=10, skip_columns=2)
+ssu_filt = prevalence_cutoff(ssu_pivot, percent=10, skip_columns=0)

 ssu_filt.head()

-5. Rarefy or normalize¶
+5. Rarefy or normalizeΒΆ

 Many normalization techniques are readily available to mornalize taxonomy data.
 For the purposes of co-occurrence networks, it is reccomended to rarefy [refs].
 Please correct if wrong.

-ssu_rarefied = ssu_filt.copy()
+ssu_rarefied = rarefy_table(ssu_filt, depth=None, axis=1)

 ssu_rarefied.head()

-6. Remove replicates¶
+6. Remove replicatesΒΆ

 is not in the original metadata.
 It is a combination of observatory